PowerShell/ProjectMercury/README.md

 ## AI Agents

 AISH provides a framework for creating and registering multiple AI Agents.
 The agents are libraries that you use to interact with different AI models or assistance providers.
-Currently, there are four supported agents in this repository.
+Currently, these are the supported agents:

 Agent README files:

-- [`az-cli` & `az-ps`][06]
 - [`openai-gpt`][08]
 - [`interpreter`][07]